snotskie/ttrpg/site/src/index.md

 **👿 Hurt:** Nerve and willingness to inflict harm on others

 **⚠️ Hurry:** Escaping danger, reacting by instinct, surges of adrenaline

+**⏳ History:** Aspects covered by your character's backstory and the history of their people not covered by the other Basic Stats above

 When you begin the game, all of your Basic Stats are equal, each using a $d4$ for their Basic Stat Checks.